What Happens When The Other Driver Is Uninsured Or Underinsured?

-Although Georgia requires drivers to have car insurance, there are still an alarming number of drivers on the road who do not carry it.
+Although Georgia requires drivers to have car insurance, there are still an alarming number of drivers on the road who do not have insurance.
 According to a 2014 study by the Insurance Research Institute, one in eight drivers are driving without any kind of coverage at all.
-Other drivers may fail to have a policy that meets the minimum amount of coverage required by law.
+Many more drivers carry only the legally required minimum policy, which may not cover the damages if they cause a crash.

-At Sams, Larkin, Huff & Balli, LLP, we understand that car accidents are stressful and traumatizing enough without worrying about who is going to pay for your damages and suffering.
+At Sams, Larkin & Huff, LLP, we understand that car accidents are stressful and traumatizing enough without worrying about who is going to pay for your damages and suffering.
 We are not afraid to take on insurance companies in order to get you the compensation you are entitled to under the law.
+This includes fighting your own insurer for coverage under your auto policy.

 How UM/UIM Coverage Works